One of the most well-known rules of photographic composition and one of the most important things you’ll learn in photography is the rule of thirds.

 As with all rules in photography, there’s always a time to break them.

-There will be times when a portrait looks best when your subject is in the middle of the shot, or the landscape you’ve captured draws your attention to the center of the photo.
+There will be times when a portrait looks best when your subject is in the middle of the shot.
+Or the landscape you’ve captured draws your attention to the center of the photo.
 And that’s okay!
 The rule of thirds is not in place to restrict your spontaneity or ruin otherwise amazing shots.

 It’s just there to guide you to become better, assist you in seeing your shots differently, and help you grab the best photograph possible.
+If you want to learn more, you can also check out how the golden ratio improves your composition.

 If you want to hone your photography skills, one of the easiest ways is to apply the rule of thirds to every picture you take.

-And since adding a rule of thirds grid to your images is easy, whether you do it with your camera or in your editing software, there’s really no reason not to try it during your next photoshoot.
+And since adding a rule of thirds grid to your images is easy, whether you do it with your camera or in your editing software, there’s really no reason not to try it during your next photo shoot.

 Have you ever used the rule of thirds in your photography sessions?